 - Now add peanuts.
 Peanuts are optional but I recommend.
 They especially provide a nice crunch to otherwise smooth dal.
 Saute very well for 2 minutes

 - Next add chopped spinach leaves and saute well for 3-4 minutes.
+Add the spice powders.
 The spinach leaves should wilt and shrink well.
 If you especially want a very smooth dal suitable for toddlers you can also puree the spinach and use.
 As a result we get very smooth dal with soupy consistency.

 - Once the spinach leaves are well cooked add the cooked lentils.
 Mix well and add 1 cup water.
 Season with salt.
 Cook in medium flame for 5-7 minutes.

-- Finally add 1/4 teaspoon garam masala powder and mix.
-Simmer for 2 minutes.
+- Simmer for 2 minutes.
 You can lemon juice if needed now.
 Serve palak dal with rice.